Last Updated on

 The Madrid government’s Ministerio de Economía y Empresa (Ministry of Economy and Industry) is ultimately responsible for Spain’s national debt.
 The actual sale of government debt instruments has been delegated to a department of the Ministry, which is called Tesoro Publico.

 How does the Spanish government raise loans?

 All Spanish government are sold through auctions.
 This is called the “primary market.”
 Only Primary Dealers are allowed to submit tenders to purchase an allocation of government securities directly from the Tesoro Publico.
-Any other trader needs to negotiate with a Primary Dealer to act as an agent for purchase directly from a primary issuance.
+Any other investor needs to negotiate with a Primary Dealer to act as an agent for purchase directly from a primary issuance.
 Alternatively, anyone can buy Spanish government debt instruments on the secondary markets.